How ConsumerAffairs uses cookies

 Jump to insight

-You should never move a refrigerator by yourself.
-Have at least one other person to help you lift and transport it.
+You should have at least one other person to help you lift and transport a refrigerator.

 Jump to insight

-When you move a refrigerator, use a hand truck that is specifically designed for the size and weight of your refrigerator.
+When you move a refrigerator, use a hand truck that is specifically designed for the fridge’s size and weight.

 Jump to insight